-Important In SQL statements passed to DSQL, omit the terminating semicolon.
+In SQL statements passed to DSQL, omit the terminating semicolon.
 In embedded applications written in C and C++, and in isql, the semicolon is a terminating symbol for the statement, so it must be included.

-Argument Description

-rolename Name of an existing role
+Argument Description rolename Name of an existing role

-Description DROP ROLE deletes a role that was previously created using CREATE ROLE.
-Any p that users acquired or granted through their membership in the role are revoked.
-A role can be dramad by its granter, the SVSDBA user, or any user with guneruser
+DROP ROLE deletes a role that was previously created using CREATE ROLE.
+Any privileges that users acquired or granted through their membership in the role are revoked.